soyeonkimgithub/soyeonkimgithub.github.io/_featured_categories/study/algorithm.md

 layout: list

 # The title of the tag's page.
-title: Review
+title: Algorithm

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: review
+slug: algorithm

 menu: true

+order: 2

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Review and translation of article
+  Repository of study

 # (Optional) You can disable grouping posts by date.
 # no_groups: true